 Mr. Farhang is ranked “Band 3” by Chambers Global 2016 and Chambers Latin America Fraud and Corporate Investigations 2016 for his expertise advising on FCPA matters and compliance issues in Latin America.
 In 2015, Mr. Farhang was again named a Southern California Super Lawyer in the field of white collar criminal defense.
 He was profiled in Latin Lawyer‘s 2013 Anti-Corruption Survey for his experience handling FCPA matters in Latin America.
-He is a recipient of the U.S. Department of Justice’s U.S. Assistant Attorney General’s Award for Furthering U.S. Interests Overseas and was awarded the Burton Award for Distinguished Legal Writing at the U.S. Library of Congress in Washington, D.C.
+In 2004, he received the U.S. Department of Justice’s U.S. Assistant Attorney General’s Award for Furthering U.S. Interests Overseas (presented by then-Assistant Attorney General Christopher Wray) and was awarded the Burton Award for Distinguished Legal Writing at the U.S. Library of Congress in Washington, D.C. in 2012.

-Mr. Farhang currently serves on the California State Bar’s Federal Courts Committee and is a past member of the Executive Committee of the Los Angeles County Bar Association’s Litigation Section.
+Mr. Farhang is a Lecturer in Law at USC Gould School of Law, where he has co-taught a course on federal criminal law issues.
+He also is a past member of the California State Bar’s Federal Courts Committee and the Executive Committee of the Los Angeles County Bar Association’s Litigation Section.
 Mr. Farhang also serves on the board of directors of the Children’s Law Center, a nonprofit child advocacy organization that represents all of the nearly 33,000 children in Los Angeles and Sacramento Counties who come under the jurisdiction of juvenile dependency courts.
-Mr. Farhang is a member of Gibson Dunn’s Compensation Committee.
+At Gibson Dunn, Mr. Farhang is a member of the firm’s Associate Compensation Committee.

 Mr. Farhang graduated Phi Beta Kappa from Harvard College, receiving an A.B. magna cum laude in Government and Near Eastern Languages and Civilizations in 1992.
 He received his Juris Doctor cum laude from Harvard Law School, where he was a Developments/Comments Editor on the Harvard International Law Journal.
 Mr. Farhang is the author of “Terrorism and Military Trials in Egypt: Presidential Decree No. 375 and the Consequences for Judicial Authority,” 35 Harvard International Law Journal 225 (1994).
 Mr. Farhang served as a judicial law clerk to the Honorable William J. Rea, U.S. District Judge, Central District of California, in 1995-1996.
 Mr. Farhang is a member of the California Bar and is admitted to practice in the Central District of California and the Ninth Circuit.